Why psychotherapists need insurance

 When you run a business, taking responsibility for risks to the public comes with the territory.
-A client could trip in your reception area, for instance, or a child could slip on your laptop bag and sustain a head injury during couples’ therapy at a private address.
+A client could trip in your reception area, for instance, or a child could slip on your laptop bag and sustain an injury during couples’ therapy at a private address.
 You may even stand accused of property damage if someone says you scratched their newly decorated paintwork on your way to a home appointment.
-Public liability cover means finding yourself in a legal tight spot doesn’t need to carry financial strain.
+Public liability cover means such problems don’t need to carry financial strain.

 Treatment goes wrong

 On examining a client’s notes, you recommend psychoanalytic therapy to address the unconscious feelings driving their problems.
 Following treatment, your client might feel this route was a mistake, or allege that bringing painful memories to the surface caused them mental injury, job loss or a relationship breakdown.
 Likewise, if you slip up on your method during cognitive behavioural therapy, a patient may sue for negligence.
 Providing professional treatments for the mind is sensitive work – insurance covering this can help support you financially if things go wrong.

 When a psychotherapist is injured, finding a qualified replacement might not be straightforward.
 Personal accident insurance provides a range of supportive measures if you or a named employee are out of action due to an accidental injury.
 If you trip and fall on the ward while visiting inpatients and are unable to travel to work due to a broken arm, we can help ease the monetary concerns of being temporarily out of work.

 We’ve combined elements of professional treatment liability insurance and public and products liability for psychotherapists.
 Add professional, treatment and public liability cover to your policy and you’ll get protection against treatment, advice and accident risks.